By Frank Rotering | March 8, 2018

 The supporters of BAU were then faced with a vexing problem: how to conceal their decision and its gruesome implications from the rest of society.
 Somehow the populace, and especially its concerned intellectuals, had to be persuaded that the environment was being effectively managed despite the escalating evidence to the contrary.
 Solving this problem was an urgent necessity because the likely alternative was a level of social anger that could destabilize the capitalist project.

 The creation of the IPCC was an indispensable part of the chosen solution.
-On behalf of the BAU supporters the organization assumed two important tasks: to reinforce the superficial framing that dissociates the GHG crisis from overshoot and to restrict proposed solutions to those that safeguard the capitalist system and its continued expansion.
+On behalf of the BAU supporters the organization assumed two important tasks: to reinforce the superficial framing that dissociates the GHG crisis from overshoot, and to restrict proposed solutions to those that safeguard the capitalist system and its continued expansion.
 The organization was effusively hailed as objective and authoritative in order to facilitate this mission.

-The framing was reinforced by preventing the idea of ecological overshoot from entering the public mind.
+The deceptive framing was reinforced by preventing the idea of ecological overshoot from entering the public mind.
 This was achieved by identifying climate change as the core environmental issue, thereby focusing attention on a single aspect of the far wider problem set.
-Overshoot was thus reduced in scope, and climate change was isolated from the other overshoot components: habitat destruction, chemical toxification, etc. The apparent hope was that, if overshoot is diminished, fragmented, and unnamed, it won’t be recognized as a coherent historical event that might be attributed to capitalist expansion.
+Overshoot was thus reduced in scope, and climate change was isolated from the other overshoot components: habitat destruction, chemical toxification, etc. The apparent hope was that, if overshoot is diminished, fragmented, and unnamed, it won’t be recognized as a distinct historical event that might be attributed to capitalist expansion.

 The solutions were restricted through a different kind of scope reduction.
 From the full range of approaches available to tackle the GHG crisis, the IPCC dismissed or ignored any that posed a systemic threat.
 Let me substantiate this by identifying the solution possibilities and then explaining how they were filtered by the IPCC.